seanturner026/chef-planner/README.md

 ```
 ```
 python cooking.py -r
 Reading all dishes from dishes.yaml.
+Your meal will require 19 minutes to prepare.

+Pasta requires the following ingredients (no serving information provided):
+* 16 oz noodles
+* 1 jar pesto
+Salad serves 3 (ingredients not provided)
+Steak (no servings or ingredients provided)

-Your meal will require 19 minutes to prepare set timer for   3 minutes » Boil pasta set timer for  12 minutes » Make dressing AND Cook steak set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix Pasta with Sauce
+set timer for   3 minutes » Boil noodles set timer for  12 minutes » Make dressing AND Cook steak set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix noodles with sauce

 Enjoy!
 ```